Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Numerical experiments

-Figure \ref{fig:image-deblurring-infimalconvolution} also shows the primal gap where the optimal primal value was still computed by running original PDHG for 10000 iterates.
-For the variable metric at iterate $k$, we fixed $\gamma_k=2/\norm[]{u_k}^2$.
-Assumption \ref{Assumption:2} is always satisfied.
-But Assumption \ref{assumption1} is not satisfied.
-We can observe from Figure \ref{fig:image-deblurring-infimalconvolution}: though RQN-FBS turned out to be the slowest one for this experiment, IQN-FBS is still the fast one.
-We observe that two quasi-Newton type methods (IQN-FBS and QN-FBS) converge faster than IFBS and FBS.
+Figure~\ref{fig:image-deblurring-infimalconvolution} also shows the primal gap where the optimal primal value was still computed by running original PDHG for 10000 iterates.
+For the variable metric at iterate $k$, we fixed $\gamma_k=0.64$, $\Tau=\tau\opid=0.01\opid$ and $\Sigma=\sigma\opid=0.01\opid$.
+Thus, by Lemma~\ref{lemma:PDHGcond1}, Assumption~\ref{Assumption:2} is satisfied.
+As for Assumption~\ref{assumption1}, we follow the same strategy as in the previous experiment and drop the condition that $(1+\eta_k)M_k\succeq M_\kp$with $(\eta_{k})_{k\in\N}\in\ell_+^1(\N)$ in this numerical experiment.
+We can observe from Figure~\ref{fig:image-deblurring-infimalconvolution}: IQN-FBS is still the fastest one.
+Moreover, the two quasi-Newton type methods (IQN-FBS and QN-FBS) converge faster than IFBS and FBS.
 Inertial methods (IQN-FBS, IFBS) are slightly faster respectively than QN-FBS and FBS.